Greetings! My name is Myra, and I am the owner of Clay Harmony. The origin of the name is explained in this early blog post.

 Classes at Clay Harmony

-In addition to selling finished items on this website and at craft shows (listed in the sidebar), I also teach beginner-level polymer clay classes.
+In addition to selling finished items online (see menu link above) and at craft shows (listed in the sidebar), I also teach beginner-level polymer clay classes.
 The first class is called Basic Canes & Gradients, and is an introductory class for people who are curious to learn a fun new artistic medium, or perhaps those who may have seen things made from polymer clay and are curious as to what it is, exactly.

 And this is just the beginning – in addition to this Basic Canes & Gradients class, I have a whole range of classes lined up.
 Here are some examples: